Diversity, Equity & Inclusion Community Forum

 About the Event

-Lived experiences of residents in Dearborn and surrounding communities will be shared through four virtual community forums, as well as a dialogue on what’s working, what’s in the works, and possible solutions for what’s not.
+Lived experiences of residents in Dearborn and surrounding communities were shared through four virtual community forums, as well as a dialogue on what’s working, what’s in the works, and possible solutions for what’s not.

-The forums will be held on the third Saturday of each month from 12:00 to 1:30 p.m. on the following topics and dates.
+The forums were held on the third Saturday of each month from 12:00 to 1:30 p.m. on the following topics and dates.
 Due to the status of public events during the Covid-19 Pandemic, these community forums were held virtually.
-Click date listings for info and full video of the event):
+Click date listings for info and full video of each event below:

 - Saturday, February 20 – Small Business & Entrepreneurship- Click to view this information